p-wegner/usermanagement/README.md

 - User Management: Create, edit, delete, and search users with pagination
 - Group Management: Create, edit, delete, and search groups with pagination
 - Role Management: Create, edit, delete, and search roles (including composite roles) with pagination
+- Access Control: Assign roles to users and groups

+## Not yet implemented
 - Role Assignment: Assign Roles to users and groups
-- Access Control: Assign roles to users and groups

 ## Prerequisites